|

 Continental Breakfast & Registration

-Rationale of adding Mesotherapy, Cosmetic Procedures & Liposuction to the OB/GYN Office Practice
+Rationale of adding Cosmetic Procedures & Liposuction to the OB/GYN Office Practice

 Restylane, Fat and other Injectable Cosmetic Fillers